HubSpot/hubspot-cms-vscode/README.md

 # HubL Visual Studio Code Language Extension
 Get it :point_right: https://marketplace.visualstudio.com/items?itemName=WilliamSpiro.hubl

+Check out how to get started with local development on the HubSpot CMS :point_right: https://designers.hubspot.com/docs/tools/local-development

 [HubL](https://designers.hubspot.com/docs/hubl/intro-to-hubl) is the underlying syntax used in the [HubSpot content management system](https://www.hubspot.com/products/marketing/content-management-system).
 HubL can be used to dynamically render content, as well as generate easy to edit modules within the content editors marketers work in so they do not ever need to touch the underlying HTML of a template.
 This allows for many pages to use a single template, making managing content and websites significantly easier and quicker.

 This is a HubL language extension for the [Visual Studio Code IDE](https://code.visualstudio.com/), allowing for :rocket: fast local HubSpot CMS Platform development in `.html` files.
 For comprehensive HubL documentation, see the [HubL docs](https://designers.hubspot.com/docs/hubl/intro-to-hubl).